-Who's Who
+Who's Who?

-Kelly Gray is the Designated Safeguarding Lead for the school and leads our safeguarding team.
+Kelly Gray is the Designated Safeguarding Lead for the school and leads the safeguarding team.
 This means she has lead responsibility for child protection in the school, helping staff identify and report concerns about children, monitoring the progress of individual children and ensuring training and policy commitments are up to date.
 There is more information about this in Appendix B - The Designated Safeguarding Lead.
-She is supported by

-Delphine Gentil is the Deputy Safeguarding Lead and Head Teacher.
+Sylvie Wanin is the Deputy Safeguarding Lead and Head Teacher.

-If you have a concern about a child you must speak to one of the safeguarding team for advice.
+If you have a concern about a child, you must speak to one of the safeguarding team for advice.
 They can be contacted throughout term time on 020 7602 6871.